Boudreau, Lou, 1917-2001

 President Truman Opening the Baseball Season at Griffith Stadium

-Harry S. Truman Throwing Out the First Ball at the Athletics Opening Game
+Harry S. Truman Throwing Out the First Baseball at the Athletics Opening Game

-Former President Harry S. Truman (center) tossed out the first ball at the Kansas City Athletics opening game at Municipal Stadium.
+Former President Harry S. Truman (center) tossed out the first ball at the Kansas City Athletics opening baseball game at Municipal Stadium.
 Athletics Manager Lou Boudreau is at left, Detroit Tigers Manager Stanley "Bucky" Harris is at right.
 A's owner, Arnold Johnson, is standing behind Bucky Harris.
+Bess Truman is seated left behind Boudreau.
+Standing in the background left to right are: Stuart Wien (dark hair), Lester Milgram (leaning with glasses), and Nat Milgram (glasses and bowtie).
 From: Copied from original photographs loaned to the library by Harry Barth.
-Originals were returned to Mr. Barth.

 President Harry S. Truman throws out the first ball to open the 1952 baseball season